-After our trip in Berlin, Germany, Jack and I flew to Budapest and had one of the best adventures there for three days.
+After my trip to Berlin, Germany, I flew to Budapest and had one of the best adventures there for three days.
 Budapest is the capital city of Hungary and is divided into two sectors: the hilly Buda and the flat Pest, both of which are connected by its 19th-century Bridges, and hence Budapest.
 Budapest is a beautiful city with countless attractions and amazing architecture.
 The city is known for its natural thermal baths, and is also given the nickname, “Paris of the East.”

-For our accommodation, we stayed at Avenue Hostel, in a 4-Beds Dorm, which cost us around 14 EURO per night per person (around $22 CAD).
-Our room was very narrow, and looked slightly different and smaller compared to the pictures that were shared on their website or Hostel World.
-At first, it was quite difficult to locate the building because it looked like an ordinary apartment building (which it is), and so we didn’t expect it to be our hostel.
-However, the sign was right there at the top of the building, so we entered the building with a slight confusion.
+For accommodation, I stayed at Avenue Hostel, in a 4-Beds Dorm, which cost around 14 EURO per night per person (around $22 CAD).
+The room was very narrow, and looked slightly different and smaller compared to the pictures that were shared on their website or Hostel World.
+At first, it was quite difficult to locate the building because it looked like an ordinary apartment building (which it is), and so I didn’t expect it to be our hostel.
 After entering, you will first see an open area with an elevator in front of you and a stair adjacent to it, both of which would lead you upstairs to the reception.
 My first impression after entering the building was being slightly disappointed with how dark and run-down it looked.
 If you look from their website, the hostel actually looked very bright and clean, but it was actually not so true.
-The reception was actually decent, despite how bad the entrance looked; there were a lot of people in the hostel as well, which gave us hope that the hostel wouldn’t be so bad, after all.
-We arrived a couple of hours early so we weren’t able to check in until 2PM, and we were given free lockers and locks to keep our bags and luggage away so we could roam Budapest until our check-in time.
-After checking in, one of the staff brought us into a very-run down elevator and led us up to our room on the fourth floor.
-Despite the building being so old and a little dirty, our room was very decent.
-Our room was located in a massive room that also had three other rooms inside.
+The reception was actually decent, despite how bad the entrance looked; there were a lot of people in the hostel as well, which gave me hope that the hostel wouldn’t be so bad, after all.
+I arrived a couple of hours early so I was not able to check in until 2PM, and was given a free locker and lock to keep my bags and luggage away so I could roam Budapest until the check-in time.
+After checking in, one of the staff brought me into a very-run down elevator and led me up to my room on the fourth floor.
+Despite the building being so old and a little dirty, my room was very decent.
+My room was located in a massive room that also had three other rooms inside.
 There was also a kitchen right in the middle of this massive room and a lounge behind the kitchen.
 I thought it was very unique and smart because people wouldn’t have to share a lounge area with everyone in the hostel, but instead, have their own kitchen and lounge space, and were able to meet just the people in the same area where their dorms were.
 Each dorm had four bunk beds and an en-suite bathroom; there were various lockers inside each dorm, so I believe each person had about 2-3 lockers per person.
 I also loved the wooden material they used to make their lockers and beds because it gave off this eco-friendly environment.
-The hostel also served free breakfast everyday from 8AM to 11AM in the main unit at the reception; they served cereal and Hungarian salad with their famous paprika, and juices, coffee, or tea (they also served free dinner on specific days, as well).
-The hostel also gave us a free towel each and there was a hair-dryer included in each bathroom!
+The hostel also served free breakfast everyday from 8AM to 11AM in the main unit at the reception; they served cereal and Hungarian salad with their famous paprika, juices, coffee, or tea (they also served free dinner on specific days, as well).
+The hostel also gave me a free towel and there was a hair-dryer included in each bathroom!
 There was a deposit of around 1,500 HUF (Hungarian Forint) per person (about $8 CAD) that you’d have to pay for the key, towels, etc and would be refunded when you check out on your last day.

 Budapest, Oktogon 4, 1067 Hungary

-Transportation in Budapest was very affordable, as well.
-First, to get from the airport to the city centre of Budapest (and vice versa), you can purchase a ticket for the airport shuttle at either the info centre inside the airport or at a machine nearby, which cost us 900 HUF per person ($4.30 CAD).
+Transportation in Budapest was very affordable.
+First, to get from the airport to the city centre of Budapest (and vice versa), you can purchase a ticket for the airport shuttle at either the info centre inside the airport or at a machine nearby, which cost 900 HUF per person ($4.30 CAD).
 The shuttle number was 100E and took approximately 40-60mins to get to the city centre.
-After we got off the city centre, we purchased the Budapest 72-Hour Travel Card at the info centre, underground of Deak Ferenc Ter, that cost 4,150 HUF per person ($20 CAD).
-This travel card was convenient for us as you can travel with any public transportation in Budapest such as the subway, buses, or the trams for three days.
+After I got off the city centre, I purchased the Budapest 72-Hour Travel Card at the info centre, underground of Deak Ferenc Ter, that cost 4,150 HUF per person ($20 CAD).
+This travel card was very convenient as you can travel with any public transportation in Budapest such as the subway, buses, or the trams for three consecutive days.
 More information on Budapest Public Transportation can be found here.

-Since we had three days in Budapest, I will break down our itinerary as follows:
+Since I had three days in Budapest, I will break down my itinerary as follows:

 [ Day One ]

-Before we checked-in at our hostel, we had a random walk that led us to the area around Deak Ferenc Ter, which you can find the Budapest Eye and a beautiful park with a mini-pool and a small open-market that sold mostly souvenirs from Budapest.
-Nearby this area, we also bought Budapest’s traditional Kürtőskalács, or Chimney Cake, which looked like a spiral bread that is covered in different flavours such as chocolate or cinnamon.
-Jack and I hopped on the Budapest Eye, which was a Ferris wheel, and our ticket cost us 2,700 HUF per person ($13 CAD).
-We witnessed a beautiful view of the city, which also gave me a nice introduction to what Budapest had to offer.
+Before I checked-in at the hostel, I had a random walk that led me to the area around Deak Ferenc Ter, which you can find the Budapest Eye and a beautiful park with a mini-pool and a small open-market that sold mostly souvenirs from Budapest.
+Nearby this area, I also bought Budapest’s traditional Kürtőskalács, or Chimney Cake, which looked like a spiral bread that is covered in different flavours such as chocolate or cinnamon.
+I also got on the Budapest Eye, which is a Ferris wheel, and the ticket cost 2,700 HUF per person ($13 CAD).
+I witnessed a beautiful view of the city, which also gave me a nice introduction to what Budapest has to offer.

 Budapest, Erzsébet tér, 1051 Hungary

-We had our first breakfast at a restaurant near our hostel called, Menza Étterem és Kávézó, which had high reviews and very pretty decor.
-I ordered a Hungarian omelette and Jack got a Hungarian-style crepes.
-The food was delicious, however, it was quite expensive; I also had a feeling it was a type of place where tourists may expect to pay a lot for the service fee, because our bill came to almost $40 CAD per person, which I thought was definitely way too expensive.
-Nevertheless, we took this as an experience and continued on our travel.
+I had my first breakfast at a restaurant near my hostel called, Menza Étterem és Kávézó, which had high reviews and very pretty decor.
+The food was delicious, however, it was quite expensive; I also had a feeling it was a type of place where tourists may expect to pay a lot for the service fee, because my bill came to almost $40 CAD per person, which I thought was definitely way too expensive.
+Nevertheless, I took this as an experience and continued on my travel.

 Menza Étterem és Kávézó